emberjs/website/source/guides/testing/testing-components.md

 ```

 Unit testing this component can be done using the `moduleForComponent` helper.
-This helper will find the component by name (pretty-color) and it's template (if
+This helper will find the component by name (pretty-color) and its template (if
 available).

 ```javascript